kaykay38/pomodoro-screen-timer/README.md

 - **Manual Control**: Option to manually start each session.

 ### Visual & Audio
-- **Multi-monitor Full-Scrren Overlays**: Customizable break and focus overlays with images to visually disrupt your current work to signal a transition to a break or focus session.
+- **Multi-monitor Full-Screen Overlays**: Customizable break and focus overlays with images to visually disrupt your current work to signal a transition to a break or focus session.
 - **Phase-Specific Colors**: 🟢 Green for focus, 🔴 Red for breaks.
 - **Custom Sounds**: Set different alarm sounds for focus and break transitions.